scryptic86/Cross-Compiled-Binaries-Android/README.md

+--> This is not the original repository!
+Feel free to add improvements but this is only a fork of the original work as indicated by the linked repo.
+Thank you to everyone who contributed to this!

 # Cross Compiled Binaries for Android
 This repo contains a variety of binaries cross compiled for android with Android NDK.
 All are static linked unless in a dynamic folder.
 Feel free to use them for whatever.
 Also contains some files for ccbins mod